 This is a must if you are serious about securing your online transactions.
 SSL Certificates ensures the authenticity of users and data encryption on store and transit.
 This is vital to ensure secure connectivity between end users and your site.

 Tech-savvy end users are always on the lookout for the padlock icon of HTTPS in the address bar to guarantee the security of their details and credit card information online.
 Such users are likely to patronize a well-known brand that has put so much effort to ensure the security of its website through SSL certificate implementation.
+Install an SSL certificate is necessary and for that, you need to choose a budget SSL cert for business.
+Here, we would like to take a few names that can provide strong encryption.
+Buy Comodo SSL, RapidSSL, or Sectigo SSL and all these SSL certs come at a low price and are suitable for any SMBs.

 3. Keep software up to date